ragdolldynamics/ragdoll-maya/docs/pages/releases/next.md

 | Off  | Do nothing, just fall under gravity
 | Kinematic | Follow the input *exactly*, physics need not apply
 | Guide | Follow the input approximately, with some `Stiffness` and `Damping`

+This attribute can be animated too, to *transition* from simulation to animation (or vice versa).

 <br>